Antimoon51/powerproject/README.md

 **Need to be run as admin**

 Known issues: Only disables the first item in list.

+## VBScrip

+The VBS file no longer has to be run as admin.
+While starting the programm the UAC PopUp asks for eluvated rights.
+If denied Programm closes.